AdrienG9/project_docker_microcredential_AdrienGrondin/Steps.md

+## Containerize and run training the machine learning model

 0. I didn't pull an image with the dependencies needed because I already had one from the training session with the librairies that are going to be use (Repository: jupyter/scipy-notebook;  TAG: python-3.11.5 )

 2. I then modified the recipe Dockerfile.train with the proposed advices on the dockerfile